ryanyinlee/restaurant-project/Team_Agreement.md

 - BThornburg: Brian: available from 9 am - 12 pm pst except for saturdays where i have a window from noon-2pm and then available after 8pm
 - RLee: 9AM-12PM
 - MMetcalf: 9am-6pm

+*What platforms will you use to communicate (ie. Slack, phone …)?*

+We will be using Slack as we have it on mobile apps and the Remo labspace for work time.

+*How often will you take breaks?*

+The group consensus was that we take them as often as needed but to not overdo it.
+12-1 Lunch and 6-7-ish for dinner if doing long days.

+*How will you ensure that you are creating a safe environment where everyone feels comfortable speaking up?*

+Speak up when you have an thought, open consideration of all ideas.

+We could schedule everyone has a 5 min window to say something in a set order like the lecture questions.

+No judgement within the group, open minded to any ideas and questions.

+*What is your plan if you start to fall behind?*

+Stay in communication with where you are at and if there is anything we are struggling with.

+Let the group the know and ask for help and communicate with the entire team.

+*How will you communicate after hours and on the weekend?*

+Slack/slack mobile.

+*What is your strategy for ensuring everyone’s voice is heard?*

+Speak up when you have an thought, open consideration of all ideas.
+If needed, we can give everyone a few minutes to talk about whatever they want.

+Be sure to get everyone's opinion before implementing a feature.

+### Work Plan

+*How you will identify tasks, assign tasks, know when they are complete, and manage work in general?*

+Right now we are using Trello to identify, assign, and mark complete.

+*What project management tool will be used?*

+Trello.

+### Git Process

+*What components of your project will live on GitHub?*

+All componenents should be on GitHub.

+*How will you share the repository with your teammates?*

+It will be on the same repo with collab privileges: https://github.com/ryanyinlee/restaurant-project

+*What is your Git flow?*

+We will ACP every hour to a test branch.
+We will do the merge every morning at 9am just before our scrum..

+*Will you be using a Pull Request review workflow?
+If so, consider:*
+*How many people must review a PR?*

+Two people minimum.

+*Who merges PRs?*

+Jordan Watts will be responsible.

+*How often will you merge?*

+In the morning before SCRUM meeting.

+*How will you communicate that it’s time to merge?*

+At the morning meeting.